(With apologies to How It Should Have Ended)

 Stone: Do you wish to give up your right to remain silent, Director Comey?

-Comey: I’m gonna get you, you son of a bitch.
+Comey: You’ve seen your last sunrise, you stupid son of a bitch.

 Stone: I take it that you have abrogated your right to remain silent.
 Sergeant-At-Arms, have the prisoner removed from the room.
 He is to be immediately remanded to Federal Marshals and placed in solitary confinement.
 No one is to speak to him.
 Should he make any movements — even hand gestures — he is to be bound-and-gagged.
 I should like to speak to the judge assigned to the arraignment.
 Mr. Chairman, I assume that with no witness to question, the Committee is in recess?